WiednerF/MoonGUI/documentation/RESTAPI.md

   + Action: Reads the Log lines as HTML objects
   + Parameter: Seek for the beginning of the lines
   + Response: JSON {seek: {The number after this reponse}, log: {Lines of the log as array} }
   + Status: 200

+  ## MoonGen Button Entry
+  + Action: Activates the button action
+  + Parameter: button for the button name
+  + Status: 200